 The development of the Integrated Fisheries Management Platform for the Department of Fisheries and Marine Research aims to implement an efficient and flexible IT infrastructure to enhance process automation, information management and utilisation.
 In addition, it aims to provide the channels for publishing and optimising service delivery.
-The system will comply and be aligned with the EU Regulations for Fisheries Control and Management and is expected to be fully developed by December 2023.
+The system will comply and be aligned with the EU Regulations for Fisheries Control and Management and although it was expected to be fully developed by December 2023 and enter into production, some delays have occurred.
+The system is expected to be fully developed and enter in production during summer 2024.